milgra/qubatron/README.md

 - Use alpha channel for voxels ( glass, transparency effects )
 - Add blender bone data import for simpler skeletal animation

+### Code Internals

+model.c - contains model data, position, normal and color information for every point in a flat vector array.
+All attributes are three component float vectors for size efficiency.
+Thinking about adding an alpha channel to the color attribute for transparency.

+octree.c - builds up and stores octree information for a model.
+Each element is a 12 length int array, the first 8 contains indexes for the subnodes in the octree array, the 9th is the index of the vertex in the model object.
+For space efficiency it will be converted to 8 length int arrays and a separate model index array.
+Octets can be added by point position or by pre-calculated voxel path.

+*_glc.c - gl connectors.
+Shader initialization and buffer handling is their task.

+#Shaders

+octree_fsh.c - the soul of the game, ray-traced octree collosion detection is happening here, shadow, final color calculations.

+skeleton_vsh.c - compute shader for skeletal animation. character model point clouds are updated here based on bone positions. octree path calculation also happening here.

+particle_vsh.c - blood/debris particle simulation compute shader

+dust_vsh.c - dust particle simulation compute shader

+texquad_vsh/fsh - render to texture shader to be able to scale output

 ### Notes

 Things learned :